lukechilds/og-zkp/README.md

 6. **Collapse the timestamp to a calendar month.** The block header's timestamp is rounded down to the first second of its calendar month.
 This is what gets committed — not the exact block height or date.

 7. **Commit the output.** The guest program outputs exactly three values: the block inclusion Merkle root, the calendar month timestamp, and the identity string.
-Nothing else leaves the VM.

 ## License